AdvancedRx Project Plan · Updated 2026-06-11

 Creds

-Consumer key + secret stored Azure-side.
-Key Vault expiry-alert wiring needs verification before Phase 1 prod cutover.
+Consumer key + secret in Azure Key Vault, read at runtime via Managed Identity.
+KV expiry-alert wiring needs verification before prod cutover.
+ECA enforces login-IP restrictions (allow-list the Function's NAT egress).

 Rotation